MicrosoftLearning/mslearn-openai/Instructions/Exercises/03-prompt-engineering.md

 > **Note**: As you use Azure AI Foundry portal, message boxes suggesting tasks for you to perform may be displayed.
 You can close these and follow the steps in this exercise.

 1. In the Azure portal, on the **Overview** page for your Azure OpenAI resource, scroll down to the **Get Started** section and select the button to go to **AI Foundry portal** (previously AI Studio).
 1. In Azure AI Foundry portal, in the pane on the left, select the **Deployments** page and view your existing model deployments.
-If you don't already have one, create a new deployment of the **gpt-35-turbo-16k** model with the following settings:
+If you don't already have one, create a new deployment of the **gpt-4o** model with the following settings:
     - **Deployment name**: *A unique name of your choice*
-    - **Model**: gpt-35-turbo-16k *(if the 16k model isn't available, choose gpt-35-turbo)*
+    - **Model**: gpt-4o
     - **Model version**: *Use default version*
     - **Deployment type**: Standard
     - **Tokens per minute rate limit**: 5K\*